telerik/maui-docs/styling-and-themes/overview.md

 ## Using the MAUI Themes

-To enable the Telerik Theming in your app, follow the steps below (assuming you already have a .NET MAUI app set up to work with Telerik .NET MAUI controls):
+Before you can add Telerik Themes to your app, make sure that it is configured to use the Telerik UI for .NET MAUI components.
+For more details, see the [Getting Started with Telerik UI for .NET MAUI in Visual Studio]({%slug: maui-getting-started %}) or [Visual Studio Code]({%slug: maui-getting-started-vs-code%}) articles.

 1. Go to the `.csproj` file of your MAUI project and set `UseTelerikTheming` property to `true` in a separate `PropertyGroup`: